 Disobedience to God's commands or instructions will always take a person to a place where they don't want to go.
 The Exodus of the Israelites out of Egypt is a great illustration of this principle.

 And the LORD'S anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation, that had done evil in the sight of the LORD, was consumed (Numbers 32:13).

 God chose Moses to lead His people out of Egypt to the promised land, the land that flowed with milk and honey (Exodus 3:6-10).
 In this study, we will focus on Moses and how he disobeyed the word of God and how it applies to our lives.
 His disobedience cost him personally as it prevented him from entering the promised land, the goal of the entire journey.
 Similarly, our disobedience to the Word of God, will prevent us from entering our promised land, heaven.

 The Israelites were camped at Kadesh.
 Having no water they murmured and rebelled against Moses and Aaron (Numbers 20:1-5).
 Moses and Aaron sought the Lord (Numbers 20:6) and He gave them this specific instruction:

 And the Lord spake unto Moses, saying, Take the rod, and gather thou the assembly together, thou, and Aaron thy brother, and speak ye unto the rock before their eyes; and it shall give forth his water, and thou shalt bring forth to them water out of the rock: so thou shalt give the congregation and their beasts drink (Numbers 20:7-8).

-Moses takes the rod as the Lord told him to (Numbers 20:9) but from then on, he went on his own path, instead of the path the Lord had directed:
+Moses took the rod as the Lord told him to (Numbers 20:9), but from then on he went on his own path, instead of the path the Lord had directed: